-As the crisp, cool autumn air returns to upstate New York, MDOCS starts the 2016-2017 school year and its third year by bringing back some traditions and starting a few new ones.
+As the crisp, cool autumn air returns to upstate New York, MDOCS starts the 2016–17 school year and its third year by bringing back some traditions and starting a few new ones.
 Storytellers' Institute participants return to show what they've made and introduce the '17 theme.
-Classes old and new engage students and pave the way for the next Institute.
-A themed Doc Date series offers a new twist, focuses on portrait and biography in the region in different doc genres, and a nationally-launched new documentary film When War Comes Home grapples with conflict's wounds that may be invisible to an observer in partnership with the Saratoga-area veterans' community.
+Classes old and new engage students and pave the way for the next institute.
+A themed Doc Date series offers a new twist, focuses on portrait and biography in the region in different doc genres, and a nationally launched new documentary film, When War Comes Home, grapples with conflict's wounds that may be invisible to an observer in partnership with the Saratoga-area veterans community.

 We look forward to seeing you in class, in the community, at events and in a terrific range of workshops open to all and led by the students in LIB 113, MDOCS/Visualization Forum's home of liberal arts fieldwork.

-Over the summer, MDOCS students and visiting documentarians had an amazing second Storytellers' institute with a constellation of fact-fiction storytellers who visited or were in residence in June and took part in the inaugural Festosium weekend and exhibition at the Spring Street Gallery.
-If you were away or missed the summer, get a taste of the experience -- and learn what our students, faculty and community partners have been up to in the September 29 Storytellers' Institute Showcase.
-2015 and 2016 Skidmore storytellers will present their project work from the summer, talk about how their work developed during the summer and where it is headed.
-We hope this event will be a chance for participants to reconnect and provide a preview for the 2017 Institute, whose theme is Space and Place.
-Both at home and abroad, space unites and divides, is contested and challenged, and provides the setting for documentary work.
-Applications for Skidmore's summer '17 programs will be due December 16 -- come learn what you can accomplish!
+Over the summer, MDOCS students and visiting documentarians had an amazing second Storytellers' Institute with a constellation of fact-fiction storytellers who visited or were in residence in June and took part in the inaugural Festosium weekend and exhibition at the Spring Street Gallery.
+If you were away or missed the summer, get a taste of the experience—and learn what our students, faculty and community partners have been up to in the September 29 Storytellers' Institute Showcase.
+2015 and 2016 Skidmore storytellers will present their project work from the summer and talk about how their work developed during the summer and where it is headed.
+We hope this event will be a chance for participants to reconnect and provide a preview for the 2017 institute, whose theme is Space and Place.
+Both at home and abroad, space unites and divides, is contested and challenged and provides the setting for documentary work.
+Applications for Skidmore's summer '17 programs will be due December 16; come learn what you can accomplish!

-On campus this fall, Media and Film Studies & MDOCS bring back the Ethics Bowl on September 27, introducing students to the legal and ethical context they need to understand to undertake work in the field and providing a common framework for conversation in classroom and in the field.
+On campus this fall, the Media and Film Studies Program and MDOCS bring back the Ethics Bowl on September 27, introducing students to the legal and ethical context they need to understand to undertake work in the field and providing a common framework for conversation in classroom and in the field.

 Stories that matter to the broader community are taking us downtown on October 13 to screen a new documentary film When War Comes Homein partnership with the New York State Military Museum and Veterans Research Center.
 Emmy Award-winning filmmaker Michael King will host a conversation with local war veterans about the growing awareness of the impact of PTS and the resources offered to service men and women returning home from active duty.
 King will reprise the film in Albany on October 14.